Skip to content

 Accessibility

-Both entering a comma or a dot will act as a decimal separator if decimals are enabled and one of the internal masks for numbers is used.
+Entering either a comma or a dot will act as a decimal separator if decimals are enabled and one of the internal masks for numbers is used.

 InputMode

-NB: Please do not set inputMode="numeric" or inputMode="decimal", because devices may or may not show a minus key (-)!
+NB: Please do not set inputMode="numeric" or inputMode="decimal" because devices may or may not show a minus key (-)!

-For iOS it additionally sets type="number" during focus (InputModeNumber).
-This way the correct numeric soft keyboard is shown.
+For iOS, it additionally sets type="number" during focus (InputModeNumber).
+This way, the correct numeric soft keyboard is shown.

 <InputMasked